Installation#

 For example, the following command would run a recipe

-with the environmental variable $HOME available inside the container and the data in the directories $HOME and /data, so these can be used to find the configuration file, recipe, and data.
+with the environmental variable $HOME available inside the container and the data in the directories $HOME and /data, so these can be used to find the configuration, recipe, and data.

 It might be useful to define a bash alias or script to abbreviate the above command, for example